jhlmco/ai-client-ui/memory-bank/progress.md

 *   Electron frontend files created and the application can be launched (with non-fatal DBus errors).
 *   Go backend implementation and environment configuration.
 *   OpenAI model selection functionality.
+*   Explicit proxy configuration for frontend and backend based on `https_proxy` and `no_proxy` environment variables, including `no_proxy` handling for the backend.
+*   Structs and models have been successfully moved from `backend/server/server.go` to `backend/models/models.go`.

 **What's Left to Build:**